HPMicro Semiconductor Announces the Release of the HPM6000 series of Microcontrollers with AndesCore™ dual D45 cores

-"HPMicro's HPM6000 series have high-speed computing power and real-time control functions.
-They will provide a more flexible and efficient choice for the high-end MCU market."
-Dr. Charlie Su, President and CTO of Andes Technology said, "With D45 and AndeSight™ IDE tools, customers can design software with higher performance and streamlined program codes.
-HPMicro leads the industry by launching high-performance RISC-V embedded MCU security solutions.
-It shows the ultra-high efficiency and excellent R&D capabilities from the HPMicro team."
+"HPMicro's HPM6000 series are equipped with high-speed computing power and real-time control functions.
+They offer a more flexible and performance-efficient choice for the high-end MCU market."
+Dr. Charlie Su, President and CTO of Andes Technology said, "With the D45 processor and the associated AndeSight™ IDE tools, customers can design software with better performance and streamlined program codes.
+HPMicro leads the industry by launching outstanding RISC-V embedded MCU security solutions.
+It shows the excellent R&D capabilities and efficient product development from the HPMicro team."

 “AndesCore™ D45 is the only RISC-V processor IP that can meet the requirements of HPMicro ultra-speed real-time computing.
-In some cases，the performance is even higher than the competitors by 50%!
-And Andes team in-time support service during product implementation stage helps us complete the tape out of the HPM6000 series successfully and quickly.
-It’s perfect and efficient cooperation by our two teams.”
-Jintao Zeng, CEO of HPMicro Semiconductor, said: "HPMicro provides developers with a complete ecosystem, including a free integrated development environment HPM Studio based on the VS CODE framework, and SoC resource allocation tools for PC-end graphics interfaces.
-HPMicro will also launched a BSD-licensed SDK, which includes low-level drivers, middleware and RTOS.
-All official software products will be open-sourced and equipped with cost-effective evaluation reports.
-HPMicro will cooperate with RISC-V community partners and contribute to building a better RISC-V software ecosystem."
+In certain use cases, D45 outperforms its competitors by 50%!
+In the meantime, Andes technical team’s excellent support is a big reason for us to tape out the HPM6000 series within 8 month of development and achieved one-silicon production.
+It was a very successful collaboration by our two teams,” said Jintao Zeng, CEO of HPMicro Semiconductor.
+"HPMicro provides developers with comprehensive developing tools, including HPM Studio, a free IDE based on the VS CODE framework, and a configuration tools with graphics interfaces.
+HPMicro will also release a BSD-licensed SDK, which includes low-level drivers, middleware and RTOS.
+All official software will be open-sourced.
+Our next step is to cooperate with more RISC-V community partners to build a better RISC-V ecosystem."

 Ordering/ Sample Information